heckj/BlenderMac/3DViewPort.md

 - "~","3" - view selected
 - "~","1" - view camera

+If you have a numeric keypad on your keyboard, the numeric keys on that pad will jump to the same views as the menu selection.

 ## View Rendering

-- Wireframe
-- Solid
-- Shading
-- Rendering

-"z" brings up a radial menu that lets you choose between the various rendering modes.
+"z" brings up a radial menu that lets you choose between the various rendering modes:
+- 4 - Wireframe
+- 6 - Solid
+- 2 - Shading
+- 8 - Rendered

 Jumping to "wireframe" mode can be useful in [[Edit Mode]] to select vertices and/or faces that are otherwise hidden.

 ## Keyboard View Controls